 New York, NY

-Joe has been in the publishing business for 35 years and published ten magazines, including New York, Rolling Stone, New West, Saveur, Worth, and Civilization (the magazine of the Library of Congress); he was also a media advisor to Time, Random House, Doubleday, American Express Publishing, Hearst, Gannett, and USA Today, and to John F. Kennedy Jr. and his political magazine, George.
+Joe has been in the publishing business for 35 years and was the publisher of ten magazines, including New York, Rolling Stone, New West, Saveur, Worth and Civilization (the magazine of the Library of Congress); he has also been an adviser to the publishers of TIME, Random House, Doubleday, American Express Publishing, Hearst, Gannett, USA TODAY, John F. Kennedy Jr. and his political magazine, George, and to Home Box Office Documentaries.

-Now on an unpaid sabbatical from ABC NEWS where he worked for three years with Peter Jennings and then two years with Diane Sawyer, Joe has devoted the past few years to volunteer work with Paul Newman's Hole in the Wall Gang Camp for children with life-threatening illnesses, the Ann Richards School for Young Women Leaders in Austin, The Lance Armstrong LiveStrong Foundation, Habitat for Humanity in New Orleans, and has made numerous trips to Cuba to take supplies to orphanages and build a chapel.
+Now on unpaid sabbatical from ABC NEWS where he worked for three years with Peter Jennings and then two with Diane Sawyer, Joe is now a full-time volunteer for these projects: Paul Newman's Hole in the Wall Gang Camp for children with life-threatening illnesses (10 years), the Ann Richards School for Young Women Leaders in Austin, building houses in New Orleans with Habitat for Humanity, working with parents of Sandy Hook Elementary in Newtown CT for mental health support programs, and he has made numerous trips to Cuba to take supplies to orphanages and to build a chapel.